Updated: May 6

 The beginning of my first and only blessing of motherhood was a rocky one.
-I myself had undiagnosed celiac disease which childbirth seemed to aggravate exponentially and my daughter was born with multiple food allergies as well.
-Needless to say, in her younger age, before she was able to express herself, I was very careful to monitor her for any reaction, change in mood or disturbance of any kind for fear that it might be the beginning of a new reaction.
+My daughter was born with multiple food allergies and her first months were filled with bouts of tears and pain.
+Needless to say, in her first year she was unable to express herself.
+Because of that, I was very careful to monitor her for disturbances of any kind for fear that it might be the beginning of a new reaction.

-It was in this attentive time period that I began to notice some slightly unusual behaviors.
-While she clearly knew who I was and preferred my company to others, I would often catch her gazing upward, moving her eyes across the room intently at nothing but space.
-Even when I would try to solicit her attention, she sometimes ignored me and continued this aimless gazing.
+It was in this attentive period that I began to notice some unusual behavior.
+I would often catch her staring upward, moving her eyes across the room intently at nothing but space.
+When I would try to win back her attention, she ignored me and continued her random gazing.
 Despite this, she was normal in so many ways.
-She would laugh, coo, get excited and fuss for a preferred toy or food, but there was always a strange intent fixation on dead space.
-She would stare aimlessly shifting her gaze all over, mostly upward and across the room.
+She would laugh, fuss, and play like any other baby, but she would often return to an intent fixation on dead space.

-It was such a persistent and unusual behavior that even my own mother would frequently point it out, with a worrying look.
+It was such a persistent and unusual behavior that even my own mother would frequently point it out with a worrying look.
 I remember one instance in particular.
-We had gone shopping together and my daughter spent an entire 45 minutes leaned back in the cart, with her neck at such and angle that it was surprising pain didn’t prevent her from maintaining that position, all the while smiling and starting at the ceiling.
+We had gone shopping together and my daughter spent an entire 45 minutes leaned back in the cart.
+Her neck was at such and angle, we were surprised pain didn’t keep her from maintaining the position.
+All the while, she smiled and starting at the ceiling.
 I knew exactly what my mother was thinking.
-A friend of ours had an older son, who through his early years went from a healthy, thriving baby to severely autistic, unable to feed himself or use the toilet at age six.
-As I said, she would still engage with us and clearly have an attachment to certain people, however, whenever she began her gazing, there was no getting her attention, no intervening with whatever she was experiencing.
+A friend of ours had an older son, who in his early years went from a healthy, thriving baby to a severely disabled child.
+It didn't quite fit though.
+Everything else was normal.
+She was hitting all of her milestones, however, whenever she began her gazing, there was no getting her attention, no intervening with whatever she was experiencing.
 In those moments she seemed detached and it was worrying.
-Months pass by in this way, and I got used to this behavior, however, I’d be lying if I said there wasn’t always an awareness of it gnawing in the back of my mind.
-Then finally, there came the moment of understanding.
+Months pass by in this way.
+I got used to these moments, however, I’d be lying if I said there wasn’t always an awareness of it gnawing in the back of my mind.
+Then finally, came the moment of understanding.
 My daughter was at the age where she was just beginning to say her first few words and conveying herself more clearly through actions.
 I had finished feeding her and was holding her in my arms.
 I was hoping she would doze off, but then one of these ‘episodes’ began.
 She stared off into what I saw as empty space, giggling at absolutely nothing.
-Her head began to loll backwards in my arm and she followed the vacant air across the ceiling, back and forth with a silly grin on her face.
-She was so clearly laughing at nothing, I found it unsettling, and then came the epiphany.
-After a few minutes of this, she lifted her little arm upward, extended her fingers straight and then closed them on the palm of her hand, repetitively, the way a baby does when they first begin to wave.
+Her head began to loll backwards in my arms.
+She followed the vacant air across the ceiling back and forth slowly with a silly grin on her face.
+She was so clearly laughing at nothing.
+I found it unsettling.
+Then came the epiphany.
+After a few minutes of lolling and laughing, she lifted her little arm upward, extended her fingers straight and then closed them on the palm of her hand.
+Repetitively.
+The way a baby does when they first begin to wave.
 Then she spoke, “Bye-bye.
 Bye-bye.
-Bye-bye.” with the largest smile on her face.
+Bye-bye.” with a huge smile on her face.
 It was in that moment I understood what had been going on for so long.
-At that moment I was faced with a mixture of fear, relief and awe.
+At that moment, I was faced with a mixture of fear, relief and awe.

-Fear because it is a mother’s first instinct to want to protect her child and that included screening who their child is exposed to.
-The uncle who has a habit of swearing and chain smoking inevitably gets less time than the grandmother with ever the sweetest words, but what happens when you can’t even perceive what it is that is interacting with your baby?
+Fear because it is a mother’s first instinct to want to protect her child.
+That included screening who their child is exposed to, but what happens when you can’t even see who is interacting with your baby?
 After the initial fear, I realized it was irrelevant, because whomever it was, made her laugh and smile.
 Never once was she crying or afraid.
-It could have been my great grandmother who passed just a few years before or an angel for all I knew.
-It was not, however, anyone who wanted to hurt or scare her and I took comfort in that.
+I could not tell you for sure whom she was talking to all those times, but I believe it was an angel.
+It certainly was not anyone who wanted to hurt or scare her and I took comfort in that.

-On the heels of fear was relief that this was not an indication of a physical ailments (although, many years later, I have come to understand those with certain types of ‘disabilities’ such as autism to be very spiritual and in tune beings, many times operating from a place that does not allow them to express themselves the way most others do).
+On the heels of fear was relief that this was not an indication of a physical ailment (although, many years later, I have come to understand those with certain types of ‘disabilities’ to be very spiritual and in tune beings, many times operating from a place that does not allow them to express themselves the way most others do).

-Our society spends an abundance of time and energy programming our youth into what to think, how to act and what their expectations for life ought to be.
+The world spends an abundance of time and energy telling us what to think, how to act and what our expectations for life ought to be.
 The next time you encounter a child who gives you advice or support, I dare you to take it.
-This simple act will legitimize them as a thinking, caring individual whose thoughts and emotions are important, it will bring the adult down to a place of humility and strengthen the bond between the two… aside from the fact that they just might be right… Children are receptive spiritual beings who are so young they still have an inkling of the fact that they are spiritual beings having a physical experience, not physical beings having a spiritual experience.
+Children are so receptive, they still have an understanding that they are not physical beings having a spiritual experience, but rather spiritual beings having a physical experience.
 The next time you see a child doing something out of the ordinary or thinking in an unusual way, sit back, observe and allow, because they just might be on to something you don’t know about yet.